RigasLab/Square2DFlowControlDRL-PM-NARX-SB3/README.md

 If you encounter problems, please:

 - look for help in the .md readme files of this repo
-- look for help on the github repo of the JFM paper used for serial training
 - if this is not enough to get your problem solved, feel free to open an issue and ask for help.

-## CFD simulation fenics, and user-defined user cases
+## Flow simulation

-The CFD simulation is implemented by FEniCS.
+The CFD in this code is implemented by FEniCS.
 Please refer to its official website https://fenicsproject.org/ for more details.
-For more details about the CFD simulation and how to build your own user-defined cases, please consult the Readme of the JFM code, available at https://github.com/jerabaul29/Cylinder2DFlowControlDRL.